-Finding materials that both meet the needs of the course and engage learners can be difficult, especially in considering content, audience, and cost.
+Finding materials that meet the needs of the course and engage learners can be difficult, especially when considering content, audience, and cost.
 Even then, learners do not always purchase or read required materials.
-To make the most of your materials, ensure they align with your learning objectives, your course syllabus, and your teaching philosophy (CUSE, 1997).
+To make the most of your materials, ensure alignment with your learning objectives, your course syllabus, and your teaching philosophy (CUSE, 1997).
 Below are other points to consider when selecting instructional materials:

-Content - Does the content meet your needs in terms of covering the topics necessary for your course objectives?
+Content - Does the content meet your needs by covering the topics necessary for your course objectives?
 Are there accreditation, industry, or state standards to consider?

 Audience - Does the material appeal to your audience in terms of reading level and style?
 For instance, is it written for undergraduate or graduate audiences?
 Does it offer examples or case studies that would appeal to members of that audience?

 Sequencing & Pace - Does the sequencing and pace of the material align with your course?
-Though you can sometimes ask learners to re-order their reading, the volume of information may or may not meet your needs in terms of brevity or depth.
+Though you can sometimes ask learners to re-order their reading, the volume of information may or may not meet your needs for brevity or depth.

 Cost - Are there costs associated with the material?
-Have you explored the open educational resources like open textbooks that might be available for learner access at no cost?
+Have you explored open educational resources that might be available at no cost?
 The library reference staff can help search OER databases.

-Supplements - Does the material provide supplements like software (examples: Mindtap, Connect), slide decks, case studies, practice activities, or test banks that you can adapt for your needs?
+Supplements - Does the material provide supplements such as slide decks, case studies, practice activities, or test banks that you can adapt for your needs?
 Learners often use supplements if diligently reminded (Lang, 2009).